-Dr. Gadsden’s research background and expertise includes a broad consideration of state and parameter estimation strategies, artificial intelligence, variable structure theory, control theory, fault detection and diagnosis, and cognitive systems.
-His current research interests may be categorized in three main areas: (1) artificial intelligence; (2) advanced control systems and techniques; and (3) state and parameter estimation theory.
-Dr. Gadsden and his research team are targeting the development of new control methods that enable robustness to disturbances and uncertainties while providing accurate and stable system control.
-The team is creating and testing novel estimation strategies that provide improved performance in the presence of system and measurement nonlinearities.
-The team is also working on developing autonomy in the area of cognitive systems; at the core of which is artificial intelligence.
+Gadsden and his research team are targeting the development of new control methods for intelligent mechatronic systems that enable robustness to disturbances and uncertainties while providing accurate and stable system control.
+They are creating and testing novel estimation strategies that improve performance in the presence of system and measurement nonlinearities.
+Furthermore, Gadsden and his team are developing autonomy in cognitive systems; at the core of which is artificial intelligence.
+The impact of Gadsden’s research is practical and theoretical.
+His interdisciplinary work incorporates collaborations in a wide range of industries and institutions.

 Please browse our laboratory website and contact us if you have any questions or comments.